Death Was Our Bedmate (Hardback)

-Tells the story of the 155th Field Regiment, RA which saw constant action during the ill-fated Malayan campaign of 1941/42 and whose members later experienced the worst kind of hell as POWs of a cruel... [read full review]Forces Pension Society
+Tells the story of the 155th Field Regiment, RA which saw constant action during the ill-fated Malayan campaign of 1941/42 and whose members later experienced the worst kind of hell as POWs of a cruel and bestial enemy.Forces Pension Society

 Anyone with an interest in history and in particular the South East Asian conflict will find this a remarkable, poignantly moving story.
 A unique book, being the only history of 155 Field Regiment RA.
-A... [read full review]The Journal of the Royal Artillery
+A fascinating regimental history based on the survivors' recollection of war.
+Captures graphically the chaos of war.
+Strongly recommend.The Journal of the Royal Artillery